Interpreting Knowledge Graph Relation Representation from Word Embeddings: Introduction

 \section{Introduction}

-Knowledge graphs are large repositories of binary relations between words (or entities) in the form of fact triples \textit{(subject, relation, object)}.
-Many models have been developed for learning representations of entities and relations in knowledge graphs, such that known facts can be recalled and previously unknown facts can be inferred, a task known as \textit{link prediction}.
+Knowledge graphs are large repositories of binary relations between words (or entities) in the form of \textit{(subject, relation, object)} triples.
+Many models for representing entities and relations have been developed, so that known facts can be recalled and previously unknown facts can be inferred, a task known as \textit{link prediction}.
 Recent link prediction models \citep[e.g.][]{bordes2013translating, trouillon2016complex, balazevic2019tucker} learn entity representations, or \textit{embeddings}, of far lower dimensionality than the number of entities, by capturing latent structure in the data.
-Relations are typically represented as a mapping from the embedding of a subject entity to its related object entity embedding(s).
-Although knowledge graph representation has advanced in terms of link prediction performance for nearly a decade, relatively little is understood of the latent structure that underpins low-rank models, which we seek to address in this work.
+Relations are typically represented as a mapping from the embedding of a subject entity to those of related object entities.
+Although the performance of link prediction models has steadily improved for nearly a decade, relatively little is understood of the low-rank latent structure that underpins them, which we address in this work.
+The outcomes of our analysis can be used to aid and direct future knowledge graph model design.

-We start by drawing a parallel between entity embeddings in knowledge graphs and unsupervised word embeddings, as learned by algorithms such as Word2Vec (W2V) \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove}.
-We assume that words have latent features, e.g. meaning(s), tense, grammatical type, that are innate and fixed, irrespective of what an embedding may capture (which may be only a part, subject to the embedding method and/or the data source); and that this same latent structure gives rise to patterns observed in the data, e.g. in word co-occurrence statistics and in which words are related to which.
-As such, an understanding of the latent structure from one embedding task (e.g. word embedding) might be useful to another (e.g. knowledge graph entity embedding).
+We start by drawing a parallel between the entity embeddings of knowledge graphs and context-free word embeddings, e.g. as learned by Word2Vec (W2V) \citep{mikolov2013distributed} and GloVe \citep{pennington2014glove}.
+Our motivating premise is that the same latent word features (e.g.~meaning(s), tense, grammatical type) give rise to the patterns found in different data sources, i.e.~manifesting in word co-occurrence statistics and determining which words relate to which.
+Different embedding approaches may capture such structure in different ways, but if it is fundamentally the same, an understanding gained from one embedding task (e.g. word embedding) may benefit another (e.g. knowledge graph representation).
+Furthermore, the relatively limited but accurate data used in knowledge graph representation differs materially from the highly abundant but statistically noisy text data used for word embeddings.
+As such, theoretically reconciling the two embedding methods may lead to unified and improved embeddings learned jointly from both data sources.